sungvzer/project-aurora/README.md

     -   There needs to be a database on this server called `aurora`
     -   An user with which tables need to be created
-    -   And an user - `aurora_dev` which the API will use.
+    -   An user - `aurora_dev` which the API will use throughout development/debug mode
+    -   An user - `aurora_prod` to be used in production

 -   Redis (Development version is v6.2.6)